AVEVA/sample-adh-assets_rest_api-dotnet/README.md

 The sample is configured using the file [appsettings.placeholder.json](AssetsRestApi/appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

 AVEVA Data Hub is secured by obtaining tokens from its identity endpoint.
 Client credentials clients provide a client application identifier and an associated secret (or key) that are authenticated against the token endpoint.
-You must replace the placeholders in your `appsettings.json` file with the authentication-related values from your tenant and a client-credentials client created in your AHD tenant.
+You must replace the placeholders in your `appsettings.json` file with the authentication-related values from your tenant and a client-credentials client created in your ADH tenant.

 ```json
 {